Animal Research Facilities

 The animal care and use program at Florida Atlantic University is centralized and consists of the IACUC, the Research Community, Comparative Medicine and administrative support units.
 Comparative Medicine is directed by a full time veterinarian, trained in laboratory animal medicine and board certified by the American College for Laboratory Animal Medicine (ACLAM).

-FAU’s Attending Veterinarian (AV) is supported by a Clinical Veterinarian and Training Coordinator to fulfill the federal mandate of training all personnel participating in handling, care and experimentation involving animal models.
-In addition, the animal care program employs an Animal Care Supervisor and several Animal Care Technicians who are certified by AALAS and take care of the daily operations in the different facilities.
+FAU’s Attending Veterinarian and Assistant VP for Research, Comparative Medicine is supported by the Director, Veterinary Care (DVM, Diplomate ACLAM) who is also trained in veterinary pathology; a part-time Clinical Veterinarian specialized in marine/wildlife species and a part-time Veterinary Technician.
+The Training Coordinator fulfills the federal mandate of training all personnel participating in handling, care and experimentation involving animal models.
+In addition, the animal care program employs a Certified Manager of Animal Resources supervising six (6) Laboratory Animal Technicians certified by AALAS and several student workers.
+They take care of the daily operations in the different facilities.